DanielVanNoord/Alpaca-CoverCalibrator/Alpaca.CoverCalibrator/README.md

 Notes and open questions

+* Currently this builds as a console app for testing.
+For deployment (to hide it in the background) the target can be changed to Windows Application.
 * Currently this does not work with discovery when debugging with IIS as it does not match the discovery port.
 Select a build target of Alpaca.CoverCalibrator for testing.
 This should be fixed in a future update.
 For now IIS express has been removed from launchSettings.json.
 * There is a Swagger / OpenAPI UI on /swagger.
 This can help test the APIs